-Product of ANSTO Use

-When ANSTO Nuclear Medicine (ANM) facility is operational, how will ANSTO manage the intermediate level waste?
+Product of ANSTO Use When ANSTO Nuclear Me intermediate level waste? edicine (ANM) facility is operational, how will ANSTO manage the

 At the Discovery Centre

 Station 1 - Cloud Chamber

 A cloud chamber allows us to see the effect of different nuclear radiation.
 Radioactive particles move through the supersaturated alcohol vapour in the cloud chamber and strip electrons from surrounding atoms in the air.
 The alcohol vapour then condenses on the charged particles, leaving a trail of droplets along the path.
 These tracks disappear almost immediately.